oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 Our changes (including the creation of the new branch) have now been uploaded to the OCI Code repo.

-  3. Navigate to the `cloud-native-storefront` Code Repository in your project, be sure to select the `my-lab-branch` in the branch selector
+  4. Navigate to the `cloud-native-storefront` Code Repository in your project, be sure to select the `my-lab-branch` in the branch selector - your changes are in this banch, not the main branch.

   ![](images/code-repo-select-my-lab-branch.png)

-  4. Navigate the code repo to the `helidon-storefront-full/yaml/build` directory and open the `build_spec.yaml` file, you'll see the updated values (of course these are mine, yours will be different)
+  5. Once in the code repo open the `build_spec.yaml` file (this is the new one in the repo root).
+You'll see the updated values (of course these are mine, yours will be different)

   ![](images/code-repo-updated-build-spec.png)